tsackton/taelgar/Cosmology/Religions/Mos Numena/Mos Numena.md

-First, in the ancient tradition, the gods (the Kestavo) were the intercedents, on behalf of humanity, with the great powers, Ahra and Malik.
+First, in the ancient tradition, the gods (the Kestavo) were the intercedents, on behalf of humanity, with the great powers, Ahra and [[Divine Presence|Malik]].
 Second, the Kestavo were local and closely tied to a community.
 No village would be founded without a sign from the Kestavo that one was willing to protect it and watch over it.
 Many of the Kestavo only had power in small areas -- a Kestavo might manifest as a sacred tree, or the god of a spring, or stream, but many were closely tied to a specific community.
 These small gods largely ceased to be worshipped as Mos Numera was spread by the Drankorians, but the idea that a close and personal relationship exists between a community and a divine being never left the culture.